 Kitchen Tools for Angel Food Cake Recipe

 Below are recommended kitchen tools for making a beautiful angel food cake from scratch.
 If a KitchenAid stand mixer is within your budget, I say go for it.
 In the kitchen my stand mixers and extra mixing bowls are my best friends.
 I use them several times a week.
-For this sponge cake recipe, you definitely use just a standard egg separator, but isn’t this chicken one adorable?
+For this sponge cake recipe you can definitely use a standard egg separator, but isn’t the chicken one below simply adorable?
 I absolutely love infusing a bit of fun and whimsy in my kitchen!

 This beautiful angel food cake with citrus glaze is just as delicious as it looks!
 This authentic bakery recipe produces a light and fluffy cake with a heavenly texture.
 The scrumptious citrus glaze has a fabulous burst of citrus flavor.
 In addition to lemon juice in the yummy glaze, we use a bit of Grand Mariner (orange liqueur) to elevate the taste, but you’re welcome to substitute orange juice instead!